Returning to study as an adult can be a scary experience. But there are many benefits to being a mature-age learner.

 This is probably one of the most important tips for adult learners who want to excel in the classroom.
 As an adult, you are likely to have other commitments to think about, and you simply cannot afford to leave everything until the last minute.
 Set aside a regular timeslot to keep up with your study responsibilities – not only will this help make your study experience easier and smoother, you will likely also get more out of it.

 The next course you excel in might be one undertaken at a Learn Local organisation!
-If you would like to undertake further training or learning near where you live, the Learn Local network can help.
-Learn Local organisations offer adult learning courses in local communities across Victoria.
-Visit the Learn Local website to discover a Learn Local organisation near where you live: https://learnlocal.org.au/find-a-learn-local/
+If you would like to undertake further training or learning near where you live, Learn Local providers can help.
+Learn Local providers offer adult learning courses in local communities across Victoria.
+Visit the Learn Local website to discover a Learn Local provider near where you live: http://learnlocal.org.au/find-a-learn-local/